 - Barbecue Sauce: Barbecue sauce can be used as a substitute for teriyaki sauce.
 While it has a different flavor profile, it provides a similar sweet and savory taste.
 When using barbecue sauce as a substitute, consider adjusting other seasonings to complement the flavor.

-- Other Asian Sauces: There are other Asian sauces that can be used as substitutes for teriyaki sauce, such as kecap manis (sweet soy sauce), ponzu sauce, Korean BBQ sauce, hoisin sauce, or oyster sauce.
+- Other Asian Sauces: Other Asian sauces can be used as substitutes for teriyaki sauce, such as kecap manis (sweet soy sauce), ponzu sauce, Korean BBQ sauce, hoisin sauce, or oyster sauce.
 These sauces may have different flavor profiles, so it’s important to adjust the other ingredients in the recipe accordingly.

 Wanna know the halal status of other sweet and tangy sauces like Teriyaki?
 Read these articles below.